Quantum mechanics is normally presented to the popular audience as a philosophical overview that doesn't really teach what quantum mechanics is.

 All the examples above were one-dimensional examples.
 Let's try a two-dimensional example.

 The gif below shows an electron moving freely in a square box.
-The darker the colour, the more likely the electron would be to be found at that position.
+The darker the colour, the more likely the

 Note that the equation on the left, as for all the examples, only tells us how the wavefunction moves - not its initial state: The person setting up the experiment dictates that.